catseye/yoob.js/README.markdown

 API
 ---

-Each yoob.js class is defined in its own `.js` file, and each `.js` file inserts the class it defines into the `yoob` namespace (which it will create as a new, empty, global namespace if it has not already been defined.)
+Each yoob.js class is defined in some `.js` file, and each `.js` file inserts the class\[es\] it defines into the `yoob` namespace (which it will create as a new, empty, global namespace if it has not already been defined.)

 The classes are currently: